aranc23/zfs_mgmt/README.md

 snapshots, and eventually send/recv duties via the zfsmgr script in bin/.

-Currently only snapshot destruction is implemented by a policy specification stored in zfs properties.
+Snapshot creation and deletion by policy along with zfs send wrapping are implementation by specifications stored in zfs properties.

 ## Installation